CarletonComputerScienceSociety/questions/src/content/questions/comp2804/midterm-fall-2014/11/solution.md

 There are 4 possibilities every time.

-It can go as follows without getting 4 consecutive 1s $\ldots$
+It can go as follows without getting 4 consecutive 1s $ldots$

 0 $B_{n-1}$